ibm-cloud-docs/hpc-spectrum-symphony/generating-plan.md

 {: #generate-plan-ui}
 {: ui}

 1. In the {{site.data.keyword.cloud}} console, after the workspace is created, you can review the properties and the variables that are associated with that workspace by using the _Settings_ tab.
 Make sure to update the following required parameters: `api_key`, `ssh_key_name`, `sym_license_confirmation`, and `zone`.
-2. After you review all of the values and make any applicable changes, and click **Generate plan**.
+2. After you review all of the values and make any applicable changes, click **Generate plan**.
 3. When you click **Generate plan**, a new log is generated that can be viewed in the Jobs tab by clicking **Jobs**.
 4. Review the log file for any errors, fix the properties, and regenerate the plan by clicking **Generate plan** again.